microsoft/fluentui-react-native/packages/theming/apple-theme/README.md

 # Apple-theme

 Code and definitions for creating an Apple Theme for FluentUI React Native.
-Currently only implemented for macOS.
+Currently only implemented for macOS. iOS Apple theme progress is tracked at Github #596

 Some heuristics followed in this theme: